 There’s no separation of church and state in Iroquois society; spirituality lies at the root of government and law.

-However, the Iroquois Confederacy, as with most tribes, had separate leaders for war and peace.
+However, the Iroquois Confederacy, as with most Native American Nations, had separate leaders for war and peace.
 As a lawmaker, the sachem could never go to war in his official capacity as sachem.
 If disposed to take the warpath, he laid aside his civil office for the time being, and became a common warrior.

 The colonists followed this model too.
 The inability to separate the civil government and military has doomed many imitators of American democracy, particularly in Africa and Latin America.